 You can find it on the 1st floor of the Arne Rettedal Building, V-212.
 The room is always open – to everyone.

-I am employed by the Church of Norway, but that does not mean that I am only available to members of that church.
-I am here for everyone – whether you are a believer or not.
+The student chaplain is employed by the Church of Norway, but that does not mean that he is only available to members of that church.
+He is here for everyone – whether you are a believer or not.
 Or if you are agnostic.

 The student organisation StOr also organises many excellent events.
 It's well worth coming along to their "Coffee around the world" and Cinema Lottery meetings, which are held every Thursday at 2 pm in the Book Cafe.
 These are very international occasions, and are a great opportunity to meet students from all over the world and to win one of eight cinema tickets for the film showing that evening.